elemel/fungeoneer/docs/chapters/03/turning-point.md

 ---

-You compare 9 > 6: turn right.
+Comparing 9 > 6, you turn right.

 ]#=.0:081=4292]][9=#
 96@=3=##]2824:25799]